An outline of the delivery patterns that are outside standard delivery.

 Where the average number of learning aims per student is 6 or over

 Funding for study programmes is now allocated per student, not on a per qualification basis.
 As study programmes should include qualification(s) that are of sufficient size and rigor to stretch the student and that are clearly linked to suitable progression opportunities in training, employment or higher levels of education.
-Professor Alison Wolf recommended that study programmes should include at least one qualification of substantial size (in terms of teaching time) which offers clear potential for progression either in education or into skilled employment.
+The study programme must be tailored to each student, have clear study and/or employment goals reflecting the student’s prior attainment, and include substantial qualifications or work experience.

 We expect students to enter fewer (but more challenging) qualifications, and have identified where the average number of aims is 6 or more.